kargowitz/ramora/README.md

 Custom Memory Management – Track memory in sectors and blocks, giving you fine-grained control. (**WIP!!
 Certainly a strange approach I chose but eh I'll still do it**)

-Inode filesystem – Inspired by Unix inodes for a flexible, persistent file system design.
+Vault Inode filesystem (vlt1) – Inspired by Unix inodes for a flexible, persistent file system design.
 (Also WIP lol)

 Bare-Metal Friendly – Designed for direct hardware access and experimentation.